-9.2 A securities settlement facility operating a central securities depository should prohibit overdrafts and debit balances in securities accounts.
+11.2 A central securities depository should prohibit overdrafts and debit balances in securities accounts.

 Austraclear does not maintain cash accounts, removing the possibility of overdrafts or the extension of credit by Austraclear.
 All transactions are settled across the ESAs of Participating Banks.